 Treatment of anorexia involves three main goals:

-- Achieving either long-term remission and rehabilitation or full recovery
+- Achieving either long-term remission and rehabilitation or full recovery.

-When a person's eating disorder is severe enough to be life threatening or cause severe psychological or behavioral problems, inpatient or residential treatment may be recommended.
+The role of medications in treating eating disorders is limited.
+Antidepressants or other psychiatric medications may be warranted to treat co-existing disorders, such as depression or anxiety.
+When a person's eating disorder is severe enough to be life-threatening or causes severe psychological or behavioral problems, inpatient or residential treatment may be recommended.

 Are there any medications that have been approved to treat anorexia nervosa?

 Not yet.
 There are some drugs normally prescribed for other conditions—such as the antipsychotic agents olanzapine and aripiprazole and the cannabinoid dronabinol, used to treat the nausea and vomiting associated with chemotherapy—that may be used off-label to promote weight gain.
 However, they frequently meet with resistance from patients, whose greatest fear is putting on weight and “being fat.”
 The drugs typically work by increasing hunger signals in the body and encouraging patients to eat more; however, they don’t always work with anorexia patients, who are used to feeling and ignoring hunger signals.

 What happens to a person’s metabolism when they are recovering from anorexia nervosa?

 When an individual starves their body, their metabolism slows down in response; it is an essential biological defense mechanism meant to conserve energy and preserve life.
 In most cases, as a person increases their caloric intake, a process called "refeeding," their metabolism starts to speed up in response.
 Recovering from anorexia is difficult but possible, particularly with the support of a trained therapist and nutritional counseling.

 What personality traits can help someone overcome anorexia nervosa?